Bile: What is it?

 Activated Charcoal or GI Detox: Take 2-4 Capsules, 1 hour before meals to help bind to the toxic biliary sludge.
 Do 2 caps if you are under 125 lbs or have lots of trouble with constipation.

-Bile Flow Support: Take 2 Capsules, Twice daily after meals to help improve bile flow from liver and gallbladder
+Bile Flow Support: Take 2 Capsules, Twice daily after meals to help improve bile flow from the liver and gallbladder

 Conclusion